Pandemic means change for police officers

 Gering Police Officer Justin Brunz said, “It really has changed a lot how we operate day-to-day, just little things that we have to do different to keep ourselves safe and not take the virus home to our families.”

 Spencer explained procedures for officers and other staff for interacting with the public, and preventing spread of the coronavirus are among the things done at the Scottsbluff Police Department during the pandemic.
-He said other agencies in the Panhandle and other areas of the state also implemented new policies.
+He wrote protocols that he said other agencies in the Panhandle and other areas of the state also implemented.

 Brunz described similar procedures at the Gering Police Department.